Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Introduction

 From a methodological perspective, our analysis reveals two principles that are broadly useful in establishing sample efficiency results for learning CMCs and other controlled stochastic models.
-First, a crucial fact underlying the results in this paper is a `Goldilocks principle' that no state-control pair must be visited too many or too few times in a single observed sample path.
+First, is a `Goldilocks principle' that no state-control pair must be visited too many or too few times in a single observed sample path.
 This can be achieved by ensuring that the control sequence is such that the time-to-return to a particular pair is uniformly bounded over the state-control space (see Assumptions \ref{assume:sets} and~\ref{assume:return_time}).

 Second, the effect of history on the probability of under- or over-visiting any part of the state-control space is controlled by the mixing properties of the control sequence, as defined in Assumption~\ref{assume:control-mixing} and Assumption~\ref{assume:control-exp}.
-Broadly speaking, weaker mixing properties imply looser bounds on these probabilities, in turn implying that estimators are possibly sample inefficient.
+Roughly speaking, weaker mixing properties imply looser bounds on these probabilities, in turn implying that estimators are possibly sample inefficient.
 The bulk of the existing literature on offline estimation of CMCs focuses on the setting where the control sequence forms a stationary ergodic Markov sequence and, under this condition, the nonparametric estimator is minimax optimal, as implied by~\Cref{thm:minimax} and~\Cref{prop:markov-mdp}.
 However, if the control sequence mixes comparatively slowly (say, polynomially), then~\Cref{thm:sample-complexity} yields a loose sample complexity bound.
-This point is of particular interest in the presence of model misspecification.

 As we prove in Sections \ref{sec:example-stationary} and \ref{sec:exam-Markov}, it is relatively straightforward to verify the geometric mixing properties of the control sequences when the controls are Markovian.
 However, when the controls are non-Markovian, there is no general result to demonstrate geometric mixing.
 Thus, a practitioner must be cautious of erroneously assuming the logging policy to be Markovian when it is not.
-If the controls are not Markovian, then $\Omega(d^2k)$ samples are not necessarily sufficient to control the probability of large estimation errors on the transition probabilities.
-Instead, one might need $\Omega(d^2k^2)$ samples to guarantee a low probability of large estimation errors.
+If the controls are not Markovian, then one needs $\Omega(d^2k^2)$ samples instead of $\Omega(d^2k)$ to control the probability of large estimation errors on the transition probabilities.